srele96/sk-experiments/tcp-packages/README.md

 1. Start the server to serve data
 2. Start the script to monitor TCP traffic
-3. Start the server to serve client to send request
+3. Start the server to serve the client to send a request

 Alternatively, start all three at the same time.
 After that, refresh the client and the traffic should be visible.